ArwaWalid/task-management-system/README.md

 #####postman collection link: https://x55555-2277.postman.co/workspace/9ed02964-179d-4925-bbd5-579874a795d7/documentation/40235878-cfae1363-5868-47f7-bfa6-be09a36a5313
-it has a collection of all the requests and examples the project folder has a postman collection json file
+it has a collection of all the requests and examples.
+The project folder also has a postman collection json file

 #####Project setup:
 1.Download and install PyCharm from its official website.